 - Replace onion with fennel bulb

-- Instead of frying, you can also lightly bake the salmon on grill for a few minutes.
+- Instead of frying, you can also lightly bake the salmon on the grill for a few minutes.
 In summer, my husband likes to fire the grill and have salmon fillets going on until I cook the rice and curry base.
 It also tastes yummy.

 Frequently Asked Questions